 Regular Fillet + Chips

+Of course, we had to order the fish 'n chips.
 The regular fillet is an 8 oz piece of sustainable Alaskan cod coated with a beer batter and fried to golden brown perfection served with tartar sauce.
 It is worth mentioning that each fillet is battered and fried to order.
 The batter was light, crunchy and delicately seasoned.
 The fish was fresh, flaky, sweet and moist.
 The chips were double fried and nothing like french fries.
 These chips were meaty and fatty.
-A few of the chips had some crisp, but the majority fell between the consistency of crispy and soggy steak fries.
+A few of the chips had some crisp, but the majority fell between the consistency of crispy and chewy steak fries.
 I'm not sure what "authentic" fish and chips is supposed to taste like as I've never been to the United Kindom, but I know this was one of the best fish and chips I have tasted.

 Overall, the fish and chips at Mac's is mouthwatering and a must try for anyone visiting the area.
 The haggis is an acquired taste and worth a try for the adventurous diners.
 The prices are fair for the quality and quantity of food and the service is fast and friendly.
 Beers are available on tap, televisions broadcast sporting events and there is plenty of seating.
 Although the restaurant has been only open since June of 2010, I think it will become a longtime tenant on State Street.

 Santa Barbara, CA 93101

 Plenty of side street parking.
 The closer to State Street the shorter the allotted parking time.
 Park several blocks north of State Street for free no restrictions parking.
 Also several parking lots in the area.